greyhats13/phl-store/README.md

 We placed NAT Gateways in the public subnets to manage internet traffic from our private resources.
 For our development environment, we use just one NAT Gateway to keep costs down.
 In production, each AZ has its own NAT Gateway to ensure high availability.
 This way, if one AZ or NAT Gateway has issues, the others can keep things running smoothly.

 NAT Gateways are great for security because they let our private resources reach out to the internet without being directly exposed.
-They also automatically scale to handle more traffic as needed, which is perfect for our growing and changing architecture.
+They also automatically scale to handle more traffic as needed, which is perfct for our growing and changing architecture.

 ### Room for Scalability and Availability

-Our VPC is built to grow and handle failures without any hiccups.
+Our VPC is built to grow & handle failures without any obsta .
 By spreading our subnets across multiple AZs, we make sure that our services stay up even if one AZ has problems.
-We setup seconday CIDR block using RFC65898 so EKS nodes won’t run out of IPs as we add more pods.
-Plus, things like NAT Gateways, ALBs, and EKS nodes can scale automatically to handle sudden increases in traffic, keeping everything fast and reliable.
+We setup seconday CIDR block using RFC65898 so EKS nodes wont run out of IPs as we add more pod.
+Plus, things like NAT Gateways, ALBs, and EKS nodes can scale automatically to handle sudden increases in traffic, keeping everything fast & reliable.

 ### Security